crispinalan/tikicalendar/README.md

 ## Core Features

 * built with Gtk4.6
-* event title, location, type, start and end time can be entered and edited
+* event summary, location, start and end time can be entered and edited
-* bespoke month calendar which allows days with events to be colour marked
+* button grid month calendar which allows days with events to be marked
-* priority events can be separately colour marked*
+* priority and is yearly can be used
-* bespoke flat-file csv database with memory dynamically allocated for up to 5000 records
+* csv file storage with memory dynamically allocated for up to 5000 records
 * audio for speaking the date and speech tags
 * binary for 64-bit Gtk4 distributions